peaceiris/actions-hugo/README.md

 ### ⭐️ Read Hugo version from file

-How to sync a Hugo version between Docker Compose YAML file and a GitHub Actions workflow using `.env` file.
+How to sync a Hugo version between a Docker Compose and a GitHub Actions workflow via `.env` file.

 Write a `HUGO_VERSION` to the `.env` file like the following and push it to a remote branch.